TEFL/TESOL courses; teach, live and earn abroad

 TEFL/TESOL to support your travels

 First, make sure you are contactable with a phone number and email address.
-This may mean you getting a local sim card so you can stay in contact inexpensively.
+This may mean you getting a local sim card so you can stay in contact inexpensively.- Leaflet your area:

 Why not offer English language classes to business people face-to-face or via phone or Skype or a blend of both?
 Skype is free to download on the internet.